-Did you know that 1 out of 2 women in Latin America and the Caribbean will suffer at least a violence episode committed by their partners throughout their lives?
+Did you know that 1 out of 3 women around the world will suffer a gender-based violence episode (physical or sexual violence) throughout their lives?

 WHO ARE WE AS MEN?